Visual-Studio-Coder/Grok-API-SDK/README.md

 ### Create Chat Completion with Function Calling

 You can create a chat completion with function calling using the `createChatCompletionWithFunctionCallAsync` method.
-This method requires a `ChatCompletionRequest` object, a list of `Function` objects, and a completion handler:
+This method allows the assistant to call predefined functions to perform specific tasks:

 ```swift
 let messages = [